 Directions for Google Maps available here.

 From the car park we set off on the paved road that goes west to southwest.
 We are in fact on the CAI 420 in the direction of the Rio Ruzza waterfalls.
 When the paved road ends we will soon reach a crossroads where we remain on the CAI path 420 turning right towards the north.
-We continue until we reach the Rio Ruzza where the indications lead us to the red sign at the beginning of the Via Ferrata Signora delle Acque to the Rio Ruzza waterfall (30 'from the parking lot).
+We continue until we reach the Rio Ruzza where the signs us lead to the red sign where it begins the Via Ferrata Signora delle Acque at the Rio Ruzza Waterfall (30' from parking place).

-The via ferrata immediately shows us an aspect that characterizes it: the abundant (perhaps excessive) presence of metallic brackets for the climb.
+The ferrata immediately shows us an aspect that characterizes it: the abundant (perhaps excessive) presence of metal brackets for the climb.
 In fact the first vertical wall is abundantly assisted by brand new metal equipment.
-After this first wall we make a traverse to the left where we walk on two wire ropes with footboards.
-At the end of the traverse the cable starts vertical again for a few meters.
+After this first wall we undertake a traverse to the left where we walk on two wire ropes with footboards .
+At the end of the traverse the cable starts vertical for a few meters.
 In short we arrive at a suspension bridge very well aided with two ropes for the feet with platforms and two ropes for the hands.
 The bridge allows us to cross a stretch of the stream between two sections of the impressive waterfall.
-We follow the equipment and go under a rocky amphitheater below which the main waterfall descends.
+We follow the equipment and go under a rocky amphitheater below which the main waterfalldescends.
 Here ends the climb route aided with the Ferrata Ballino to the Rio Ruzza waterfalls (15' from the start).

-Follow the path to the right that leads to the base of the waterfall and then back along the approach path to the parking lot at Ballino (30 'from the end of the via ferrata - 1h 15' total).
+You follow the path leading back to the base of the waterfall and then back to the same path to the car (30' from the end of the via ferrata - 1h 45' total).

 The environment in which the Ballino ferrata takes place is wonderful with the waterfall next to us climbing.
 The equipment is new and in excellent condition.
 Attention to the second suspension bridge which has the high safety rope rather far from the feet.
 For people who are not very tall, an extension cord will be required or the carabiners can be hooked onto the side ropes.

 This short, aided itinerary was built to enhance and attract people near the beautiful Rio Ruzza waterfall.
-The area is full of easy itineraries (Aided Path of Cavre, Ferrata Colodri or Ferrata Rio Sallagoni), many of medium difficulty (Ferrata Artpinista at Preore or Ferrata Che Guevara).
+The area is full of easy itineraries (Aided Path of Cavre, Via Ferrata Colodri or Via Ferrata Rio Sallagoni), many of medium difficulty (Ferrata Artpinista at Preore or Via Ferrata Che Guevara).
 The area offers many opportunities for aided routes and leaves the hiker spoiled for choice.
-If we wanted to increase in a significant degree of difficulty, we can reach the Ferrata Pisetta or the Ferrata Segata al Bondone.
+If we wanted to increase in a significant degree of difficulty, we can reach the Via Ferrata Pisetta or the Via Ferrata Segata at Bondone.